Paramedics Stabbed on Job Praise Lifesaving Colleagues

-Crewmates Michael Hipgrave and Deena Evans were attending a 999 call on Stephens Close in Wolverhampton on Monday 6th July when the incident took place.
-Both suffered serious injuries and were treated at the Queen Elizabeth Hospital in Birmingham.
+Michael Hipgrave and Deena Evans were attending a patient on Stephens Close on Monday 6th July when the horrific attack happened.
+Both suffered serious stab wounds and were rushed to Queen Elizabeth Hospital in Birmingham for emergency treatment.

-Deena said: “We do have medical knowledge, so to hear what’s happening to you and not be able to do anything is scary.
-When it happened, what was going through my head, was how are my colleagues feeling?
-Obviously, I’ve spoken to them since and it is really upsetting.
+Deena Evans said: “We do have medical knowledge, so to hear what’s happening and not be able to do anything is scary.
+When it happened, I kept thinking, how are my colleagues feeling?
 They’re our friends.
-It has been quite difficult for us all.”
+It’s been really difficult for us all.”

-Mick added: “We had quite an emotional meeting with the staff involved, with lots of tears, talking and questions.
-Although we already knew how difficult it would be for them being clinicians ourselves, being friends as well must have made it doubly hard.”
+Michael Hipgrave added: “We had a very emotional meeting with the staff involved, with lots of tears and questions.
+Being clinicians and friends made it doubly hard for everyone.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.